ga-wdi-quizzes/week-08/README.md

 One of the lines of code in the following snippet will throw an error.
 Which one is it, and why?

 **Your answer:**
+Because we are of 'use strict' i=1 will cause an error because it is not defined.
 > ...

 ```js